OCC's Nursing Handbook

 1. Continued Progress and Improvement in Clinical: Continued observation of the student will be made and any remediation will be provided and documented.
 The student is expected to continue to demonstrate satisfactory performance in all student learning outcomes from prior nursing courses and to demonstrate improvement as the semester progresses.
 Students will also be expected to utilize skills and knowledge learned in all prerequisite, co-requisite, general education, supportive, and nursing courses.

 2. Unsatisfactory Performance in Clinical: If the student continues to demonstrate unsatisfactory clinical performance, they will fail the clinical component and subsequently fail the course.
 Continued unsatisfactory performance may necessitate, at the recommendation of the clinical faculty, an assignment other than direct patient care.
+Consistent with agency affiliation agreements, the hospital or clinical agency has the right to request the College to remove any student whose work or conduct may be unsatisfactory to the hospital or clinical agency.
 The student has the right to continue to attend the theory component until the end of the semester.
-Consistent with agency affiliation agreements, the hospital or clinical agency has the right to request the College to remove any student whose work or conduct may be unsatisfactory to the hospital or clinical agency.

 3. Communication of Student Progress in Clinical: Ongoing open communication between the faculty and student will provide the student with information about their progress and suggest areas that need improvement.
 Communication Records are used as a tool to facilitate this communication.
 These forms are completed by faculty and signed by the student, and the student will receive a copy.
 The faculty will inform the student when performance is unsatisfactory or student learning outcomes are not being achieved in the clinical area.
 The instructor and the student will arrange an individual conference to specify a written remediation plan.

 4. Final Evaluation: At the conclusion of each clinical rotation, faculty will complete a Clinical Evaluation, which reflects the leveled student outcomes for each course.
 (A copy of this form is included in the course syllabus.)
 A clinical evaluation of “satisfactory” on each student learning outcome is required to pass the course.
-Faculty will also prepare an Evaluation Action Plan (E.A.P.) with strengths and areas for growth.
-It will be reviewed with the student who will then develop an action plan.
-Each student will receive a copy of their E.A.P and is responsible for submitting this plan to the clinical faculty of the next course.

 5.6 Portfolio